Submission deadline: August 31, 2025 11:59 PM ET

 - Deadline extended from July 31 to August 31.
 No further changes or extensions are expected.

-Placement is determined by score.
+Placement is based on score.
+Ties (if any) are broken by submission date and marked accordingly.
 All solutions will be revealed after the challenge ends.